 Regulation of Homologous Recombination

 During meiosis, homologous chromosomes undergo synapsis and recombination.
 The arrangement of homologous chromosomes is tightly regulated by the synaptonemal complex (SC).
 SYCP2 is an integral component of SCs in mammals.
-Our genetic and cell biological studies demonstrate that SYCP2 is required for the formation of SCs and chromosomal synapsis.
+Our genetic and cell biological studies demonstrate that SYCP2 is required for the formation of SCs and chromosomal synapsis (Yang et al., J Cell Biol 2006).
 We also find that TEX11 interacts with SYCP2 and is a novel constituent of meiotic nodules involved in recombination.
 TEX11 promotes both synapsis and recombination, and thus may provide a physical link between these two fundamental meiotic processes.
-Additionally, we identify TEX15 as a novel meiosis-specific factor that functions earlier than TEX11 during meiotic recombination.
-In parallel with BRCA1 and BRCA2, TEX15 plays an essential role in the DNA repair pathway that regulates the loading of DNA repair proteins (RAD51/DMC1) onto sites of double strand breaks.
-We plan to further elucidate the role of these meiosis-specific factors in the regulation of homologous recombination.

 Qi Fu, graduate student